-Back to the Superbowl Sunday food.
-We decided to set up a simple bar consisting of individual pizza crusts and a variety of toppings.
-That way everyone could assemble their own little pizzas (one little boy was very excited to make his), put them under the broiler for a few minutes and snack on them throughout the day.
+Whenever Chris home brews I like to set up a simple bar consisting of individual pizza crusts and a variety of toppings.
+That way everyone could assemble their own little pizzas at any time, put them under the broiler for a few minutes and snack on them throughout the day.

 The recipe is about as easy as it gets and the flavor of the crust is really good.
 Chris insists that this is because we use his favorite double zero flour.
 That and the fact that the beer is warmed up to about 100℉ before being added to the other ingredients.
 We used a Kolsch style ale, Fate Brewing Co.
 Laimas Kolsch.

 From my perspective, the best part of making these crusts is that outside of a few short minutes of kneading and rolling out the dough, most of the work is done by the stand-up mixer and there is no waiting for the dough to rise.
-The key to this time saving benefit is using pizza crust yeast (sold at your local grocery store, I am pretty sure).
+The key to this time saving benefit is using pizza crust yeast (sold at your local grocery store).

 Alternatively, you can parbake the crusts, then cool them off and use them later.
 If you have any left, freeze them for later use.
 Or, as we did, ‘pargrill’ the crusts (not a real word, but simply means parbake on your grill with lid closed to maintain the temperature).
 You can then stack up the grilled pizza crusts and construct a pizza bar.
 Totally a hit when you have people over.